 Criminal profiling has become one of the most interesting aspects of modern criminal investigation and is the focus of public attention in its applications to violent crimes.
 Students will gain an understanding of the benefits of criminal profiling as it applies to law enforcement, and will learn many of the behaviors of serial criminals by applying classification methods to criminal case studies.
-Prerequisite(s): Criminal Justice Major, CRJ 101, (CRJ 205 or 334), and CRJ 318
+Prerequisite: Criminal Justice Major, CRJ 101, (CRJ 205 or CRJ 334), and CRJ 318.

-Financial Fraud Examination
+CRJ 330 - Financial Fraud Examination (3)

 This course is an introduction to the skills and knowledge necessary to prevent, detect, and investigate financial frauds.
 The focus is on the causes of fraud, methods for investigating fraud within organizations, and what organizations can do to prevent and detect fraud.
 The course is open to accounting, criminal justice and all other students interested in this subject matter.
+Crosslisted as: BAC 330.

-Organizational and Corporate Crime
+CRJ 333 - Organizational and Corporate Crime (3)

 This course provides an in-depth examination of organizational and/or corporate crime.
 Various topics are explored and contemporary cases representative of each topic are comprehensively studied.
 The class discusses the theoretical development of these concepts, as well as the laws and investigative techniques that have been developed to specifically address this type of criminal activity.
-Prerequisite(s): CRJ 101 and (CRJ 205 or CRJ 334)

-Advanced Perspectives in Criminology
+CRJ 334 - Advanced Perspectives in Criminology (3)

 This course will present and evaluate the basic concepts and principles of all the major criminological theories as explanations of crime causation and criminal behavior.
 The coverage of the theories will be comprehensive and will utilize the case study approach as a methodology to focus the application of criminological theory to world experiences in order to facilitate the learning process.
-Prerequisite(s): CRJ 101, PSY 101, and SOC 101
+Prerequisite: CRJ 101, PSY 101, and SOC 101.

-Advanced Perspectives in Criminal Justice
+CRJ 335 - Advanced Perspectives in Criminal Justice (3)

 This course presents a comprehensive overview of contemporary issues, procedures, and problems associated with the practicalities of law enforcement, the judiciary, corrections, and the juvenile justice system.
 The course also provides an in-depth examination of current and vital issues in criminal justice research, policy, process, substance, and procedure, as well as the political and ethical obligations and concerns associated with each component of the criminal justice system.
-Prerequisite(s): CRJ 101 and (CRJ 205 or CRJ 334)